 Treatment Options Offered at Highland Ridge

-Upon arrival at Highland Ridge, you will complete a number of different assessments so that we can determine how to best help you manage the symptoms of your dementia.
+Upon arrival at Highland Ridge Hospital, you will complete a number of different assessments so that we can determine how to best help you manage the symptoms of your dementia.
 Additionally, our medical examination will let us know if you are experiencing other medical difficulties.
 The severity of your dementia and the results of your other evaluations will help us to develop an individualized treatment plan.
-During the treatment planning process we will make sure to include you and your family in all aspects of the care planning process.
+During the treatment planning process at our treatment center, we will make sure to include you and your family in all aspects of the care planning process.

 Medication is often used to help manage some of the symptoms associated with dementia or to treat co-occurring disorders.
-The usage of medication will be based upon the recommendations of your treatment team and monitored on a daily basis.
+The usage of medication at oru treatment center will be based upon the recommendations of your treatment team and monitored on a daily basis.

-Individual therapy can be an excellent way for you to speak one-on-one with a therapist to discuss some of the fears you may have about this disease and surrounding emotions.
+Individual therapy can be an excellent way for you to speak one-on-one with a therapist at Highland Ridge Hospital to discuss some of the fears you may have about this disease and surrounding emotions.
 You may also discuss your wants and desires for the future with your therapist during your private sessions.

-In addition to traditional therapeutic approaches, we offer a number of experiential therapies.
+In addition to traditional therapeutic approaches, we offer a number of experiential therapies at our treatment center.
 Some of these approaches include:

 - Art therapy